jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 ----

-* I change :ref:`assertTrue<another way to test if something is grouped as True>` to :ref:`assertFalse<another to test if something is grouped as False>` to match reality
+* I change :ref:`assertTrue<another way to test if something is grouped as True>` to :ref:`assertFalse<another way to test if something is grouped as False>` to match reality

   .. code-block:: python
     :lineno-start: 52